Gary Cooper: Career assessment and legacy

 In more than half his feature films, Cooper portrayed Westerners, soldiers, pilots, sailors, and explorers, all men of action.
 In the rest, he played a wide range of characters, included doctors, professors, artists, architects, clerks, and baseball players.
 Cooper's heroic screen image changed with each period of his career.
 In his early films, he played the young naive hero sure of his moral position and trusting in the triumph of simple virtues (The Virginian).
 After becoming a major star, his Western screen persona was replaced by a more cautious hero in adventure films and dramas (A Farewell to Arms).
 During the height of his career, from 1936 to 1943, he played a new type of hero: a champion of the common man willing to sacrifice himself for others (Mr. Deeds, Meet John Doe, and For Whom the Bell Tolls).

 In the postwar years, Cooper attempted broader variations on his screen image, which now reflected a hero increasingly at odds with the world, who must face adversity alone (The Fountainhead and High Noon).
 In his final films, Cooper's hero rejects the violence of the past, and seeks to reclaim lost honor and find redemption (Friendly Persuasion and Man of the West).
-The screen persona he developed and sustained throughout his career represented the ideal American hero – a tall, handsome, and sincere man of steadfast integrity who emphasized action over intellect, and combined the heroic qualities of the romantic lover, the adventurer, and the common man.
+The screen persona he developed and sustained throughout his career represented the ideal American hero—a tall, handsome, sincere man of steadfast integrity who emphasized action over intellect, and combined the heroic qualities of the romantic lover, the adventurer, and the common man.

 On February 6, 1960, Cooper was awarded a star on the Hollywood Walk of Fame at 6243 Hollywood Boulevard for his contribution to the film industry.
 He was also awarded a star on the sidewalk outside the Ellen Theater in Bozeman, Montana.

 On May 6, 1961, Cooper was awarded the French Order of Arts and Letters in recognition of his significant contribution to the arts.
-On July 30, 1961, he was posthumously awarded the David di Donatello Special Award in Italy for his career achievements.
+On July 30, 1961, he posthumously received the David di Donatello Special Award in Italy for his career achievements.

 In 1966, Cooper was inducted into the Hall of Great Western Performers at the National Cowboy & Western Heritage Museum in Oklahoma City.
 In 2015, he was inducted into the Utah Cowboy and Western Heritage Hall of Fame.
 The American Film Institute (AFI) ranked Cooper 11th on its list of the 25 male stars of classic Hollywood.
-Three of his characters – Will Kane, Lou Gehrig, and Sergeant York – made AFI's list of the 100 greatest heroes and villains, all of them as heroes.
-His Lou Gehrig line, "Today, I consider myself the luckiest man on the face of the earth.", is ranked by AFI as the 38th greatest movie quote of all time.
+Three of his characters—Will Kane, Lou Gehrig, and Sergeant York—made AFI's list of the 100 greatest heroes and villains, all of them as heroes.
+His Lou Gehrig line, "Today, I consider myself the luckiest man on the face of the earth", is ranked by AFI as the 38th greatest movie quote of all time.

 More than half a century after his death, Cooper's enduring legacy, according to biographer Jeffrey Meyers, is his image of the ideal American hero preserved in his film performances.
-Charlton Heston once observed, "He projected the kind of man Americans would like to be, probably more than any actor that's ever lived."
+Charlton Heston once said, "He projected the kind of man Americans would like to be, probably more than any actor that's ever lived."